bluesky/databroker/doc/source/data-access-overview.rst

 #.
 Install the Python library ``databroker`` on the target machine using pip or
    conda.

-DataBroker can work on top of a directory of orindary files just fine; it even supports the same queries that it would normally run on a database---just less efficiently.
+DataBroker can work on top of a directory of ordinary files just fine; it even supports the same queries that it would normally run on a database---just less efficiently.
 Optionally, ingest the documents into a local database to support more efficient queries.